markproy/bird-classification-workshop/docs/lab6-text-notification.md

 ## Extend the Lambda function to publish to SNS

 In [Lab 4](lab4-trigger-inference-from-s3.md), you created a Lambda function called `IdentifySpeciesAndNotify`.
-It has code already built in that attempts to publish the species identification message to SNS:
+It already has code that attempts to publish the species identification message to SNS:

 ```
 mySNSTopicARN = os.environ['SNS_TOPIC_ARN']